 CREATE USER 'joed'@'localhost';

-• To assign a password, use IDENTIFIED BY with the literal plaintext password value:
+with the literal plaintext password value:

 CREATE USER 'joed'@'localhost' IDENTIFIED BY 'mypass';